This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Divorce in the Bible

-- Desertion by an unbelieving spouse: If a spouse abandons the marriage and chooses to disbelieve in the Christian faith, the faithful partner may seek divorce.
+- Desertion by an unbelieving spouse: If one partner leaves and stops believing in the Christian faith, the other can also get a divorce.

 Remarriage in the Christian Faith

-By adhering to these biblical guidelines, individuals can honor their faith and the teachings of Christianity regarding remarriage.
+By following these rules, people can stay true to their faith and the teachings of Christianity about remarriage.